• Skip to primary navigation

 Don't worry, I'm not getting too technical here.

-Something similar goes on with Interoception, except that the receptors are inside your body's organs and skin.
+Something similar goes on with Interoceptive input, except that the interoception receptors are inside your body’s organs and skin.
 All of these receptors report to your brain with information about what is going on INSIDE your body.

-This all helps to regulate your body functions such as hunger, thirst, bathroom needs, heart rate, digestion etc.
+This all helps to regulate your body functions such as:

-The best example of this is the commercial by Snickers®.
+A good example of this is a commercial by Snickers®.
 The commercial portrays a character who is “hangry” or angry because they are hungry.
 Often times we have an EMOTIONAL response to what we are feeling inside our bodies.
 Some people may become angry or moody when they are hungry.
 When you begin to feel this way, most of the time you know you need to get something to eat and your mood improves.

 You can thank your interoception system for all these feelings and reactions to what is going on inside.